-It is governed by a board of 16 area residents chosen to be representative of the public interest, for their knowledge of community needs, and for their independence from any government or other not-for-profit influence.
+It is governed by a board of 15 area residents chosen to be representative of the public interest, for their knowledge of community needs, and for their independence from any government or other not-for-profit influence.
 Up to two additional board members may be appointed by the Executive Committee per the Bylaws.

 Who provides funds to the Foundation?

 Funds are contributed or bequeathed to the Foundation by individuals, corporations, organizations, and families.
-These gifts and bequests make up the permanent endowment of the Foundation.
+These gifts and bequests help to make up the permanent endowment of the Foundation.